shawkatya/closetalkers/index.md

 layout: home
 ---

 Welcome to the new home of the Close Talkers podcast!
-All 179 episodes will be here.
-In Episode 0, Derek and Katy introduce themselves, talk a bit about why they are doing a Seinfeld podcast, and argue a little!
+All 179 episodes will be here, followed by the much anticipated Series 2!
+What will we discuss?
+Stay tuned to find out...